-MedFest screenings help complete the medical portion of the Participation Packet that is required for all athletes before they step onto the playing field for training and competition.
+MedFest screenings help complete the medical portion of the Athlete Registration and Medical Forms that are required for all athletes before they step onto the playing field for training and competition.
 These screenings assess:

 - Blood pressure